irinaNMN/tasks-repository/README.md

 ### boxModel.html

 In this HTML file are two boxes.
-First contains the proprietes wich are given: 5px, black, dotted border; top margin of 20px; right margin of 1em; bottom margin of 40px; left margin of 2em; padding on all sides of 1em.
+First contains the properties which are given: 5px, black, dotted border; top margin of 20px; right margin of 1em; bottom margin of 40px; left margin of 2em; padding on all sides of 1em.
 Second contains styled by me.
 To the both boxes was applied the box-sizing.

 ### boxImages.html

 This file contains 3 boxes with 3 images.
 There were used the model box components.
 I added a border and use some properties.
-Added some backgraund and used some backgraund properties.
+Added some background and used some background properties.

 ### About_position.html

 In this HTML file was added four divs to the page.
-Inside of each div is a text.
+In each div is a text.
 Each div has a border.
 Position each div absolutely.
 Each div has a top and left value.

 ### bloksQuote.html